web-vision/deepl-base/README.md

 > [!NOTE]
 > Modifed backend templates are listed here describing the modification, for
-> example if one or more [InjectVariableViewhelper](#injectvariablesviewhelper)
+> example, if one or more [InjectVariableViewhelper](#injectvariablesviewhelper)
-> has been places along with the identifier and use-case.
+> has been placed along with the identifier and use-case.